KevAndrews/Masterclass1/README.md

 ![Gallery wireframe](/assets/images/1hack.PNG)

 ##images
-Indian-food 3
+Indian-food 1&3
 Photo by Chan Walrus from Pexels
+Indian Food 2
+Photo by Marvin Ozz from Pexels
-Taken from Pexels.com
+All photos from Pexels.com